 Foer sees a huge disconnect between knowledge and emotions when it comes to climate change issues.
 Like Justice Frankfurter, we have intellectually accepted the reality of climate change but we do not believe it.
 Hence we have relegated it to the realm of science fiction.
-While he conquers Prof. Daniel Kahneman’s conclusion that to mobilise people, climate change has to be an emotional issue. he also sees the limitations of relying on emotions:
+While he concurs with Prof. Daniel Kahneman that to mobilise people, climate change has to be an emotional issue, he also sees the limitations of relying on emotions:

 [Clearly] facts are not enough to mobilize us.
 But what if we can’t summon and sustain the necessary emotions?
 I’ve wrestled with my own responses to the planetary crisis.
 It feels obvious to me that I care more about the fate of the planet, but if time and energy invested are expressions of caring, it’s undeniable that You can more about the fate of a specific baseball team on the planet, my childhood-hometown Washington Nationals.
 It feels obvious to me that I am not a climate-change denier, but it is undeniable that I behave like one.

 Caring about the planet may come more easily to some than others.
 To which Foer states: ” Motivation can beget action, but more remarkably action can also beget motivation.
 We don’t trek to the desert to look up to the stars just because we are feeling spiritual.
 We feel spiritual because we are in the desert looking at the stars.”